-© 2021 KPMG Financial Services Consulting Pty Ltd ABN 91 144 686 046, Australian Financial Services Licence No.392050 is an affiliate of KPMG, an Australian partnership and a member firm of the KPMG global organisation of independent member firms affiliated with KPMG International Limited, a private English company limited by guarantee.
+© 2022 KPMG Financial Services Consulting Pty Ltd ABN 91 144 686 046, Australian Financial Services Licence No.392050 is an affiliate of KPMG, an Australian partnership and a member firm of the KPMG global organisation of independent member firms affiliated with KPMG International Limited, a private English company limited by guarantee.
 All rights reserved.
-The KPMG name and logo are trademarks used under license by the independent member firms of the KPMG global organisation.
+The KPMG global organisation.
 Liability limited by a scheme approved under Professional Standards Legislation.